zuzexx/Tocky/README.md

-# Tocky - a Tik Tok narketing agency
+# Tocky - a Tik Tok marketing agency

+I got an idea for this site from the [Edgy site](https://catherineisonline.github.io/edgy/) made by [Catherine](https://github.com/catherineisonline).
+Check her out!
+Her work is amazing!
+I also used [High Social](https://www.highsocial.com) for inspiration.

 ### Screenshot